axibase/atsd/rule-engine/entity-fields.md

 # Entity Object Fields

-The following fields can be accessed using the dot notation, for example `getEntity('nurswgvml007').tags`.
+The following fields may be accessed using dot notation, for example `getEntity('nurswgvml007').tags`.

 |**Name**|**Description** |
 |:---|:---|